By Kristen Moore and Torie Robinette

 25. For the kids and the kids at heart, run through the water at one of the city’s “spraygrounds.”
 Visit Cordelia Park in NoDa, Latta Park on Park Avenue, Veterans Park on Central Avenue or the Fish Fountains on The Green in Uptown for an afternoon of refreshing fun.

-29. Board the U.S. National Whitewater Center’s Microbrews Cruise to watch the sun set as you paddle along a guided group flatwater tour of the Catawba River, followed by fireside dinner and craft brews.
+29. Nix the dating doldrums by booking one of the U.S. National Whitewater Center’s Adventure Dining packages: Go flatwater kayaking, stand-up paddle boarding or zip lining before enjoying craft beer or wine at a fireside dinner.
 Then groove under the stars to the tunes of a talented lineup of musical acts at the center’s River Jam concert series.

 31. Careen down the tracks of Carowinds’ newest and oldest roller coasters.
-Then use your park ticket to make a splash at the action-packed Carolina Harbor waterpark—an expansion and transformation of the former Boomerang Bay.
+Your park ticket includes access to the action-packed Carolina Harbor waterpark—an expansion and transformation of the former Boomerang Bay.

 32. Beat the heat at Ray’s Splash Planet, an indoor waterpark loaded with fun features, like a double figure-eight waterslide, water squirters, a lazy river and tumble buckets.